Nonbacktracking spectral clustering of nonuniform hypergraphs: Conjectured Thresholds for

 \end{lemma} The proof is a direct calculation and provided in \Cref{sec:proof-of-vanilla-parameterized-eigs}. \Cref{lm:vanilla-parameterized-eigs} in conjunction with \Cref{conj:vanilla} define a pair of hyperplanes in the coordinates $\{p_k\}$.
 The region between these hyperplanes is, under these conjectures, the region in which \oursimplealg{} fails to detect clusters.

-\Cref{fig:heatmaps}(a). shows an experiment on a blockmodel on $200$ nodes with $2$- and $3$-edges with varying $p_2$ and $p_3$.
+\Cref{fig:heatmaps}(a). shows an experiment on a blockmodel on $400$ nodes with $2$- and $3$-edges with varying $p_2$ and $p_3$.
 In this panel, we run \oursimplealg{} 20 times for each parameter value, and compute the average Adjusted Rand Index (ARI) of the retrieved clustering against the planted clustering.
-White lines are the boundaries given by \cref{eq:detectability,lm:vanilla-parameterized-eigs}.
-Under \Cref{conj:vanilla}, as $n\rightarrow \infty$, spectral clustering returns a clustering with ARI bounded above $0$ iff $(p_2, p_3)$ does not lie between the two white lines.
+White lines are the boundaries given by $\beta^2 = \alpha$, with $\alpha$ and $\beta$ given by \cref{lm:vanilla-parameterized-eigs}.
+Under \Cref{conj:vanilla}, as $n\rightarrow \infty$, spectral clustering returns labels with ARI bounded above $0$ iff $(p_2, p_3)$ does not lie between the two white lines.
 The experimental results shown are consistent with this conjecture.